demize/ghirahim_rs/README.rst

 Running the bot yourself
 ------------------------

-Ghirahim_Bot is not designed to be a self-bot, and currently does not have built-in support for specifying its own channel; to run it yourself, you will need to modify the source.
-That said, you can run it yourself so long as you have a bot account, a mongodb server, and a redis server.
-Just copy ``ghirahim.yaml.sample`` to ``ghirahim.yaml``, make the necessary edits, build the bot, and run it.

 Prerequisites
 ^^^^^^^^^^^^^

-This bot was built and tested with Rust 1.56.0.
-It requires its own Twitch account, a MongoDB server, and a Redis server.
-Redis is not optional; it's built in to the bot logic, and the ``!permit`` command is implemented entirely with Redis.
+You'll need the following to run Ghirahim_Bot yourself:

+- A Twitch account, preferably (but not necessarily) a dedicated one
+- A registered Twitch application, with a client ID
+- An OAuth token for your registered application, with at minimum the ``chat:read``, ``chat:edit``, and ``moderator:manage:chat_messages`` scopes, created by your bot account
+    - You can generate this by authorizing your application with the following URL from your bot account: ``https://id.twitch.tv/oauth2/authorize?response_type=token&scope=chat%3Aread+chat%3Aedit+moderator%3Amanage%3Achat_messages&client_id=[YOUR CLIENT ID]&redirect_uri=[YOUR REDIRECT URI]``.
+The redirect URI can be anything; it doesn't really matter in this context, so long as you can copy the token from the resulting URL.
+- A redis server
+- A mongodb server

 The following packages are also required (exact packages may vary based on your OS and package manager):

 - C compiler/linker/ar (just install build-essential on Ubuntu/Debian)
 - libssl-dev